moson-mo/mntray/README.md

 	"Autostart": true,
 	"ErrorNotifications": true,
 	"DelayAfterStart": 60,
-	"DetectCategoriesFromBranch": true
+	"SetCategoriesFromBranch": true
 }
 ```

 Option | Description
 --- | ---
+Version| Version number.
+Do not change!|
 URL| WebSocket URL of the mnservice server|
 MaxArticles| The maximum number of articles to retrieve / show in the menu|
-Categories| The categories you want to get announcements for</br>Remove unwanted categories if needed|
+Categories| The categories you want to get announcements for</br>Remove unwanted categories if needed</br></br>**note:* Is ignored when SetCategoriesFromBranch is "true"|
 RefreshInterval| The interval (in seconds) in which mntray will check for new articles|
 Autostart| Places a .desktop file in the users autostart folder when "true"|
-HideNoNews| When set to "true", the tray icon is hidden when all news have been read|
+HideNoNews| When set to "true", the tray icon is hidden when all news have been read</br></br>**note:* Does not work reliably on GNOME & KDE.
+See "Known issues"|
 ErrorNotifications| Show a notification in case articles can not be retrieved (f.e. network down)|
-DelayAfterStart| Delays checking for news articles after startup (in seconds), f.e. wait for network to be up.
-Note that this setting only takes effect when mntray is started with parameter "--delay"|
+DelayAfterStart| Delays checking for news articles after startup (in seconds), f.e. wait for network to be up.</br></br> **note:* This setting only takes effect when mntray is started with parameter "--delay"|
-DetectCategoriesFromBranch| If "true", it auto-detects the Manjaro branch and filters categories accordingly (f.e.
-"Stable Updates" & "Announcements")|
+SetCategoriesFromBranch| If "true", it auto-detects the Manjaro branch and filters categories accordingly (f.e.
+"Stable Updates" & "Announcements")</br></br>|

 </br>